Eligibility

 You can get Personal Independence Payment (PIP) if all of the following apply to you:

-You must also be under State Pension age if you’ve not received PIP before.
+You also usually need to be under State Pension age to make a new PIP claim.

 If you live in Scotland, you need to apply for Adult Disability Payment (ADP) instead.